acgessler/medea.js/Readme.md

 ### Deployment ###

 The `compile.py` script is used to compile all the medea modules that are needed by an application into one file.
 It optionally embeds textual resources, such as shaders, into the compiled package.
-The resulting files can then be minified using standard JS minifiers (i.e. `Uglify`).
+The resulting files can then be minified using standard JS minifiers (_Google Closure Compiler_ is recommended because it knows how to keep necessary license headers).

 An _average_ medea distribution is only about `120 KiB`.